oils-for-unix/oils/doc/osh-manual.md

   allowed, but negative lengths are always fatal, regardless of `strict-word-eval`.)
 - UTF-8 decoding errors are fatal when computing lengths (`${#s}`) and slices.

-**On by default**:

-`strict_arith`.
-Strings that don't look like integers cause a fatal error in arithmetic expressions.
-NOTE: This option may be removed if no scripts rely on the old, bad behavior.

 See the [Oil manual](oil-manual.html) for options that fundamentally change the shell language, e.g. those categorized under `shopt -s oil:all`.